googlermridul/googlermridul/README.md

 🔭 I’m currently working on something cool <br>
 🌱 I’m currently learning everything <br>
-👯 I’m looking to collaborate on ... <br>
+👯 I’m looking to collaborate on more open source project <br>
 🤔 I’m looking for help with ... <br>
 💬 Ask me about ... <br>
 📫 How to reach me: ... <br>